ankitshaw/Document-Scanner-and-OCR/README.md

 # Document Scanner and OCR

-# Document Scanner using OpenCV in Python
+1. Document Scanner using opencv and perspective transform
+2. OCR using tesseract

+courtesy: pyimagesearch.com